FlavienRJ/Brainfuck-augmented/README.md

 - (Almost) full functional language
 - We can get some ideas from other language : a list (non-exhaustive) with hello-world example https://github.com/leachim6/hello-world
+- function of iterator point on the value of the last result

 ## Description language